ChieftainY2k/raspberrypi-cron/README.md

 Sometimes it's best to run cron and cron job (with own cronfile) in a separate docker container.
 This is an example how to run cron script inside raspberry pi docker container.

-The app was tested against Raspberry Pi A and Raspberry Pi 2
+The app was tested on Raspberry Pi A

 * Get Raspberry PI
 * Install Jessie image and configure it so that it can connect to the internet